Moustafa-youssef-linux/Restaurant_demo/README.md

 ################################################################################################################

-# for anythink not clear or not mentioned in ReadMe,I will be grateful to hear back from you
+# for anything not clear or not mentioned in ReadMe,I will be grateful to hear back from you

 Email: moustafayoussef759@gmail.com
 LinkedIn: https://www.linkedin.com/in/moustafa-youssef-63398a116/